RevolutionRobotics/RevolutionRoboticsBluetoothAndroid/readme.md

 ## License

-RevolutionRoboticsBlockly is available under the MIT license.
+RevolutionRoboticsBluetooth is available under the MIT license.
 See the LICENSE file for more info.